Place attachment: Place

 The Place dimension addresses the question of, "what is attached?" and can be applied to any geographic type.
 Many researchers stress that place attachment relies on both physical and social aspects.
 Attachment to a place bears no regard to the size of it and can occur in places small (i.e. a room or house) and large (i.e. communities and cities).
+In fact, the size of the same geographic area can vary between individuals.

-As such, scholars have studied place attachment in a multitude of settings.
+Scholars have studied place attachment in a multitude of settings.
 A common finding throughout many of these studies is that place attachment is thought to increase with greater time spent at it.
 Further, scholars speculate that place attachment is developed through lived experiences in a place, rather than the symbolic value that is often assigned to places of public value that one may have never visited.
 Childhood memories are thought to be particularly poignant and an aspect of early place attachment, with attachments formed to places that offered both privacy and the opportunity to engage in fantasy, for example, bedrooms and outdoor landscapes.